 Parent or Guardian must be present at the time of enrollment.

 The Aspen Family Portal is open as of October 1, 2013.
 Each family will receive instructions for a parent family account either by e-mail or a paper document sent home with each child.

 We encourage all families to login with their parent account.
 Verify your child's and family data.
 Please notify the school using the e-mail address on the instructions with any updates.
 Please provide a family or parent e-mail address to the school if you have not done so in the past.

 The governor has signed legislation last week to require any individuals who are current or prospective volunteers of a school department and who may have direct or unmonitored contact with children or students on school premises to undergo a state criminal background check.

-If you are planning on volunteering at your school for the 2013-14 school year, please obtain your BCI check soon!
+If you are planning on volunteering at your school this year, please obtain your BCI check soon!
 This includes volunteering for PTA program/events, volunteering in your child's classroom, and chaperoning for field trips.
 Please note that you will not be able to volunteer in any capacity in any school if a state criminal background check is not completed.